 Internationally recognised as a leading figure in architure and urban design who can evoke cultural memory in buildings, Libeskind also specialises in interiors, products and industrial design.
 All his designs are informed by a deep commitment to music, philosophy, literature and poetry.

-Born in Lód’z, Poland, in 1946, Mr. Libeskind immigrated to the United States as a teenager and, with his family, settled in the Bronx.
-He received the American-Israel Cultural Foundation Scholarship and performed as a musical virtuoso, before eventually leaving music to study architecture.
-He received his professional degree in architecture from the Cooper Union for the Advancement of Science and Art in 1970 and a postgraduate degree in the history and theory of architecture from the School of Comparative Studies at Essex University in England in 1972.
+Born in Lód’z, Poland, in 1946, Libeskind's family emigrated first to Israel, Kibbutz Gvat and Tel Aviv, in 1957 and then to the Brox, New York City in 1959.
+Here he received the American-Israel Cultural Foundation Scholarship and performed as a musical virtuoso before embarking on a career in architure.
+He earned his degree in Architecture from the Cooper Union for the Advancement of Science and Art, New York City in 1970 and a postgraduate degree in History and Theory of Architecture from the School of Comparative Studies at Essex Univerity, England in 1972.